Day - 1

 Day - 27

-Location: Ometepe Island - Spend today however you wish on this gorgeous island.
-Both Concepcion or Maderas Volcanoe are hikable, but be warned that at 1700 and 1340 metres above sea level respectively the treks are no walk in the park.
+Location: Ometepe Island - Spend your free day however you wish on Ometepe.
+You can hike both Concepcion or Maderas Volcano, however, at 1700 and 1340 metres above sea level, the treks are no walk in the park.
 If you are going to tackle them, ask your leader for a recommendation for a local guide.
 You should also be aware that even for the very fit, both volcanoes will likely take all day (8–10 hours) to summit and then descend.
-You might prefer to splash around in the clear waters of the natural springs, soak up the sun on the beach or check out the ancient petroglyphs (rock carvings) scattered about the island.
-While the restaurants on the island are of decidedly mixed quality, your leader can give you the lowdown on which places to avoid and which to make a beeline for.
-Stick to local fare and you'll have more luck – perhaps try indio viejo, a stew of corn, beef, onion, tomatoes and capsicum.
+Instead, you might prefer to splash around in the clear waters of the natural springs, soak up the sun on the beach or check out the ancient petroglyphs (rock carvings) scattered about the island.
+While the restaurants on the island are of decidedly mixed quality, your leader can give you the lowdown on which places to avoid and which to eat at.
+Stick to local fare and you'll have more luck – perhaps try indio viejo: a stew of corn, beef, onion, tomatoes and capsicum.

 Day - 28

-Location: Monteverde - Today is another early start in order to grab a 7 am ferry to the mainland (1.5 hours) and a one-and-a-half-hour transfer to Penas Blancas before crossing the border into Costa Rica.
-A USD 3 fee is required when exiting Nicaragua.
-Reaching the Costa Rican border also requires a one-km walk, during which you must carry your luggage.
-Proof of onward travel is normally required to enter Costa Rica, so if you're flying out of San Jose, bring a printed copy of your flight details in case the border officials ask to see them.
-Once in Costa Rica, travel by private minibus for five hours to Monteverde.
-Phew.
-Long day, but you made it!
+Location: Monteverde - Today is another early start in order to grab a 7 am ferry to the mainland (1.5 hours) and a 1.5-hour transfer to Penas Blancas before crossing the border into Costa Rica.
+Once in Costa Rica, travel by private vehicle for 5 hours to Monteverde.
+Phew – long day, but you made it!
 Welcome to beautiful Monteverde, which you can begin exploring straight away on a walking tour with your leader.
 Monteverde was founded as an agricultural community in 1951 by a group of North American Quakers.
-These environmentally-aware settlers also established a small wildlife sanctuary, which has since grown into the internationally-renowned Monteverde Cloudforest Biological Preserve.
-Cloud forests are similar to rainforests, but instead draw their water from a semi-permanent cloud covering the region.
+These environmentally-aware settlers also established a small wildlife sanctuary, which has since grown into the internationally-renowned Monteverde Cloud Forest Biological Preserve.
+Cloud forests are like rainforests, but instead draw their water from a semi-permanent cloud covering the region.
 This is truly a nature lover's paradise.
-More than 2000 plant species, 320 bird species and 100 mammal species call Montverde home.
-Be sure to keep an eye out for the resplendent quetzal, one of the most elusive birds in the world, on your walk.
+More than 2000 plant species, 320 bird species and 100 mammal species call Monteverde home.
+Be sure to keep an eye out for the resplendent quetzal, one of the most elusive birds in the world.

 Day - 29

-Location: Monteverde - Today you have a free day to discover the lush reserve at your own pace.
+Location: Monteverde - You’ll have a free day to discover the lush reserve at your own pace.
 Perhaps take a hike through the cloud forest, check out the area by mountain bike or fly over the thick canopy on a zip line tour.
 Another way to see the forest from above is to take a Sky Walk tour along a series of suspension bridges.
 You can explore the park on your own or arrange for a local guide to accompany you.
-Guided tours are particularly helpful for those interested in learning more about the local flora and fauna.
+Guided tours are particularly helpful for those interested in learning more about the local flora and fauna, as well as the different roles wildlife play in Mesoamerican mythology.
 You can get guaranteed sightings of exotic insects and snakes at the Butterfly Garden or the Serpentarium.

 Day - 30

-Location: La Fortuna - Spend a final morning in the thickets of the jungle, perhaps taking one last walk to search for wildlife.
-Depart by shared minibus at 2 pm and head to La Fortuna.
-It takes about one-and-a-half-hours to reach the shores of Lake Arenal, followed by a further one-and-a-half-hour journey across the lake to the little town of La Fortuna.
+Location: La Fortuna - Spend a final morning in the thickets of the Monteverde jungle, perhaps taking one last walk to search for wildlife.
+Depart in the early afternoon and head to La Fortuna.
+It takes about 1.5 hours to reach the shores of Lake Arenal, followed by a further 1.5-hour journey across the lake to the little town of La Fortuna.
 On a clear day you'll have fantastic views of the surrounding area, and watching the massive Arenal Volcano loom larger and larger as you approach is a spectacular sight.
-Once you reach La Fortuna hop on another minibus to the hotel, then freshen up and head out on a walking tour.
-La Fortuna is a favourite among travel writers for a reason – words like picturesque and breathtaking spring to mind when trying to describe the town in the shadow of the volcano.
+Once you reach La Fortuna take another vehicle to the hotel, then freshen up and head out on a leader-led walking tour.
+La Fortuna is a favourite among travel writers for a reason – words like picturesque and breathtaking spring to mind when trying to describe this town in the shadow of the volcano.

 Day - 31

-Location: La Fortuna - Good morning!
-Why not start today with a smoothie and plan how you want to explore.
+Location: La Fortuna - Why not start today with a smoothie and plan how you want to explore.
 Perhaps take a guided nature hike through the lush forest surrounding Arenal Volcano, keeping an eye out for rare plants and animals.
 You can also see the forest from a series of hanging bridges, which is a great vantage point for spotting wildlife like sloths and rainbow-coloured birds.
-Or perhaps check out the 70-metre-high La Fortuna waterfall set in the middle of evergreen rainforest.
+The volcano’s inner workings also mean that the area is home to several thermal hot springs, an ideal way to relax in the middle of nature.
+Or instead, check out the 70-metre-high La Fortuna waterfall set in the middle of evergreen rainforest.
 Active types might want to hit the lake on a stand-up paddleboard.
-The volcano’s inner workings also mean that the area is home to several thermal hot springs, an ideal way to relax in the middle of nature.
-Alternatively, a boat safari down the Celeste River offers the opportunity to see lizards, crocodiles and tropical birds in their natural habitat.
+Otherwise, a boat safari down the Celeste River offers the opportunity to see lizards, crocodiles and tropical birds in their natural habitat.

 Day - 32

-Location: San Jose - Watch the volcano fade into the distance as you begin the five-hour local bus ride to Costa Rica's capital, San Jose.
+Location: San Jose - Watch the volcano fade into the distance as you begin the 5-hour local bus ride to Costa Rica's capital, San Jose.
 Head out on a walking tour with your leader on arrival to see the main highlights.
 Later, perhaps visit the Gold Museum, which has an amazing collection of pre-Spanish gold art.
 If you're in the mood for a bit of shopping, head to the outdoor market in the Plaza de la Cultura or the city's Central Market, where you can buy anything from handicrafts to seafood.
-Prefer to have someone else do the organising for you?
-Check out the Urban Adventures offered in San Jose, from craft beer tours to day-trips to the countryside.
-Fin out more at urbanadventures.com/destination/San-Jose-tours

 Day - 33

-Location: San Jose - Today your adventure through Central America comes to an end.
-There are no activities planned for the final day, but please be aware you must comply with the hotel's check-out time.
-There's a lot to see and do in and around San Jose, so if you'd like to extend your visit and need further accommodation, our reservations team are happy to assist (subject to availability).
+Location: San Jose - There are no activities planned for the final day so you are free to depart after check out.
+Haven’t seen enough in San Jose?
+Check out the offerings of Urban Adventures tour, from craft beer tours to day-trips to the countryside.
+Find out more at urbanadventures.com/destination/San-Jose-tours.
+There's a lot to see and do in and around San Jose, so if you'd like to extend your visit and need further accommodation, we’ll be happy to assist (subject to availability).